open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

   3. Add `/providers/virtualbox.box` to the page link you have been redirected to and click 'Enter' to start the download via your browser, or copy the link and paste it in your preferred downloader, preferably one that has pause/resume functionality.

   4. After you download the box run the following commands while in your `ole--vagrant-vi` directory.
-Also include the correct path to the box you just downloaded:
+Also, include the correct path to the box you just downloaded:

         ``` bash
         vagrant box add ole/jessie64 /path/to/vagrant-box.box